hello!

 Biography ꩜

-Rana Huwais is a Chicago-based Syrian American mixed media artist specializing in printmaking and soft sculpture.
-Her work focuses on explorations of cultural and personal memory, the peace and melancholy of nostalgia, and an embrace of naive optimism in form and life.
+Rana Huwais is a Chicago-based Syrian American mixed media artist specializing in printmaking, ceramics, and soft sculpture.
+Her work focuses on explorations of cultural and personal memory, the peace and melancholy of nostalgia, the "code-ification" of language and motif, and an embrace of absurdist optimism in form and life.
 Her work has been shown nationwide and in international publications, such as Altiba9 Magazine and Needlebound.